circuito-suman/Sensora-kiit-reaction-time-tester-game-/README.md

 # License 📜

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the GPL - see the LICENSE.md file for details.

 ## Acknowledgments 🙏